Bill Engvall: Career

 In 2000, Engvall exited Warner Records for BNA Records, citing managerial changes at Warner.
 His only BNA album, Now That's Awesome, came out that same year.
-Like most of the albums before it, this included two tracks that interpolated stand-up lines from the album with a musical track.
+Like most of the albums before it, this included two tracks that merged stand-up lines from the album with a musical track.
 The title track featured guest vocals from T. Graham Brown, Tracy Byrd, and Neal McCoy, while "Shoulda Shut Up" featured Julie Reeves.

 Engvall moved back to Warner for all subsequent albums.
 Cheap Drunk: An Autobiography in 2002, Here's Your Sign Reloaded in 2003, 15° Off Cool in 2007, and Aged and Confused in 2009.

 In 2021, Engvall announced his intention to retire from stand-up comedy after his "Here's Your Sign, It's Finally Time" farewell tour.
 He posted a video on YouTube confirming his retirement on December 30, 2022.
 His final performance was at the Eccles Theater in Salt Lake City the following day.

+In 2025, Engvall came out of his retirement from comedy when he announced a new show to be performed at the Treasure Island Resort and Casino in Welch, Minnesota, in September of that year.